Hydraulic Machinery

 • Pumps add energy to a fluid system, increasing its total dynamic head (TDH).

-• Affinity Laws: Predict performance changes when altering pump speed: Flow scales linearly, Head scales quadratically, Power scales cubically.
+• Affinity Laws predict performance changes when altering pump speed: Flow scales linearly (QNQ \propto N), Head scales quadratically (HN2H \propto N^2), and Power scales cubically (PN3P \propto N^3).

-• Water Power is the useful energy gained by the fluid, while Brake Power is the total energy that must be supplied by the motor.
+• Water Power (PwP_w) is the useful energy gained by the fluid, while Brake Power (PbP_b) is the total energy supplied by the motor.
 Brake power is always greater due to efficiency losses (η<1\eta < 1).

-• Turbines extract energy from a moving fluid and convert it into mechanical energy.
+• Turbines extract energy from a moving fluid to convert it into mechanical work, where efficiency (η\eta) is in the numerator since output power is less than input fluid power.